tud-hri/joan/docs/modules-carlainterface.md

 ### Step 7.
 This guide was not useful at all I tried copying everything and it does not work!?
 What do I do?!

-It is highly likely that you forgot a crucial part, you have to be very meticulous!
+You likely forgot a crucial part, you have to be very meticulous!
 The error messages you get in the terminal should help you underway as to where things went wrong!

 ## Add your own scenario

-To add your own scenario to JOAN, the only thing you have to do is create a scenario class that inherits from the `Scenario` abstract base class, and place it in the `module/carlainterface/scenarios/` folder.
-All scenario classes in this folder are automatically detected by JOAN and can be selected from the carla interface dialog the next time you start JOAN.
+To add your scenario to JOAN, the only thing you have to do is create a scenario class that inherits from the `Scenario` abstract base class, and place it in the `module/carlainterface/scenarios/` folder.
+All scenario classes in this folder are automatically detected by JOAN and can be selected from the Carla interface dialog the next time you start JOAN.

 Every scenario needs two components, a unique name to identify the scenario implemented as a property, and a `do_function`.
-The `do_function` will be called automatically on every timestamp, in this function you can check conditions and execute actions.
-Please note that scenarios are implemented in the same loop as the communications with carla, so scenarios are not meant for heavy calculations like calculating control input.
+The `do_function` will be called automatically on every timestamp, in this function, you can check conditions and execute actions.
+Please note that scenarios are implemented in the same loop as the communications with Carla, so scenarios are not meant for heavy calculations like calculating control input.
 A scenario should on perform simple checks and trigger events.
-These triggers can be implemented as pipes, queues or signals to other modules where the heavy load is covered to make sure carla interface is not overburdened.
+These triggers can be implemented as pipes, queues, or signals to other modules where the heavy load is covered to make sure the Carla interface is not overburdened.

-The print scenario in the `scenarios` folder serves as an example of how to implement your own scenario.
-Please have a look at how it is implemented to get started with your own implementation.
+The print scenario in the `scenarios` folder serves as an example of how to implement your scenario.
+Please have a look at how it is implemented to get started with your implementation.
 ---

 ## CARLA time step